 “Most of the epistles,” you continue, “were written to local churches that were experiencing moral and/or doctrinal problems.
 Paul and most of the other New Testament writers sent letters to these local churches (e.g., 1 and 2 Corinthians and Galatians) in order to rectify these problems.
 There was no attempt on the part of the writers to impart a vast body of basic doctrinal instruction to non-believers nor even to simply summarize everything for the believers who received the letters.”

 “I don’t agree with any of that,” replies the missionary.
 “The New Testament is the basis of the Christian faith.”

-"But how can it be," you respond, "since the Christian faith existed and flourished for years before the first book of the New Testament was written?
-The books of the New Testament were composed decades after Christ ascended into heaven, and it took centuries for there to be general agreement among Christians as to which books comprised the New Testament.
+“But how can it be,” you respond, “since the Christian faith existed and flourished for years before the first book of the New Testament was written?
+The books of the New Testament were composed decades after Christ ascended into heaven, and it took centuries for there to be general agreement among Christians as to which books composed the New Testament.

 “Well, the early Christians agreed on the 27 books,” answers the missionary.
 “The Holy Spirit led them to this agreement.”